noxthot/ss22_julia_workshop/pages/introduction/index.md

 (@v1.7) pkg>
 ```
 }
 - **Help mode** You can switch to this mode by typing `?` and the prompt will change to `help?>`.
-Julia will print the help and documentation for everything you ask for (with relation to Julia).
+Julia will print the help and documentation for everything you ask for (related to Julia).
 \example{
 ```julia
 help?> +